2024 Solar Incentives Guide for Crown Point, IN - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the ITC (now titled the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
-The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installations undertaken between January 1, 2022, and December 31, 2032.
-At this point, the percentage will see a slight decrease annually until the end of the program in 2035.
-Starting in 2023, it will also be easier to obtain credits for energy storage systems with the new act.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+The Clean Energy Credit has increased the current credit up to 30% for solar installation projects started after January 1, 2022, and completed by the end of 2032.
+After 2032, the percentage will see a slight decrease annually until the program expires in 2035.
+Starting in 2023, it will also be easier to get credits for energy storage systems under this new program.

-Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit will apply to you, get in touch with your local Crown Point solar installation company.
+More information about the new Inflation Reduction Act can be found here.
+The best way to fully understand how the new Clean Energy Credit will apply to you is to talk with your local Crown Point solar panel installation expert.

 State & Local Solar Incentives